Person-typing-on-laptop

 Internal System Integration

 CAFM systems may not seamlessly integrate with other internal business systems like HR and Finance, often requiring manual data entry or exchange.
-On top of this, some software developers use close protocol coding which limits integration to their own products.
+On top of this, some software developers use close protocol coding which limits integration to their own products

-What Is An Integrated Workplace Management System (IWMS)?
+What is an Integrated Workplace Management System (IWMS)?

 Website Blog Article procurement-Nov-03-2023-09-58-06-8245-AM

-An Integrated Workplace Management System (IWMS) is an all-in-one suite of solutions that integrates and consolidates many functionalities found in other FM systems such as CAFM and Computerised Maintenance Management System (CMMS) software.
+An Integrated Workplace Management System (IWMS) is an all-in-one suite of solutions that integrates and consolidates many functionalities found in other FM systems such as CAFM and Computerised Maintenance Management System (CMMS) software

-Encompassing an extensive range of functionalities including real estate management, space planning, asset maintenance, project management and sustainability tracking, IWMS is considered to be the most feature-rich facilities management platform.
+Encompassing an extensive range of functionalities including real estate management, space planning, asset maintenance, project management and sustainability tracking, IWMS is considered to be the most feature-rich facilities management platform

 It works by capturing, generating and consolidating data and metrics related to the five vital functional areas of real estate and facilities management, providing an aerial view of all of your organisation’s key operations.